When it comes to having healthy, relaxed hair, shampoo is probably one of the most important products.

 Ingredients of a good shampoo

-- Natural Oils such coconut oil, jojoba oil, argan oil, tea tree oil, and macadamia oil.
+These are usually your plant oils like coconut oil, jojoba oil, argan oil, tea tree oil, and macadamia oil.
+And conditioners like amino acids and fatty alcohols (cetyl or stearyl alcohol).

 Some shampoo examples